Tulane University School of Public Health and Tropical Medicine Complaint Process

 Tulane University complies with the provision of the Family Education Rights and Privacy Act of 1974 (Buckley Amendment), which was enacted to protect the privacy of education records, to establish the right of students to inspect and review their education records and to provide guidelines for the correction of inaccurate or misleading data.
 The Family Educational Rights and Privacy Act (FERPA) afford students certain rights with respect to their education records.

 If you have an issue with a course please contact the course instructor.
 If you cannot resolve the issue with your instructor contact your faculty advisor.
-For distance learning students your faculty advisor is Dr. Elizabeth James, 504-988-1667 or at email@example.com
+Distance learning students, your faculty advisor is Kathy Carneiro, 504.988.1667 or email@example.com

 Issues not resolved with your faculty advisor may be further directed to: